Accueil » Beneficial foods » Hojicha, the stress-relieving tea

 🥝 Antioxidant

 Like other green teas, it contains antioxidant compounds.
 Thus, it contains polyphenols (flavonoids) and chlorophyll.
-However, it has fewer catechins, some of which are destroyed during the roasting process as shown by this study.
+However, it contains fewer catechins, some of which are destroyed during the roasting process as shown by this study.

 Finally, the polyphenols and the vitamin C it contains strengthen the immune system.